jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 The SR-Processors are a set of proof-of-concept data processors that augment Jalapeno's graphDB modeling of the network.
   - The *`sr-node processor`* loops through various link-state data collections and gathers relevant SR/SRv6 data for each node in the network and populates the data in a new *`sr_node`* data collection.
   - The *`sr-topology`* processor generates a graph of the entire network topology (internal and external links, nodes, peers, prefixes, etc.) and populates relevant SR/SRv6 data within the *`sr_topology`* graph collection.
-  - The *`srv6-localsids`* processor harvests SRv6 SID data from a Kafka streaming telemetry topic.
+  - The *`srv6-localsids`* processor harvests SRv6 SID data from a Kafka streaming telemetry topic and populates it in the *`sr_local_sids`* collection.
 This data is not available via BMP and is needed to construct full End.DT SIDs in lab 7.
 Example:

 ```